Last Updated on: December 6, 2022

 The rich archaeological site of Ancient Agora is in the middle of the city, and easily accessible by metro.

-Metro Line 1 to Thisseion or Monastiraki or Bus lines “025, 026 or 027” could be used to arrive at Monastiraki.
-Reaching Thisseion or Monastiraki, you will be able to find the Ancient Agora ruins within walking distance of 5 minutes.
+Metro Line 1 to Thisseion or Monastiraki or Bus lines “025, 026, or 027”, could be used to arrive at Monastiraki.
+Reaching Thisseion or Monastiraki, you will be able to find the Ancient Agora ruins within 5 minutes’ walking distance.

 Even if you reach the Ancient Agora by taxi, you’ll still have to cross that walking distance as no cars are allowed to reach the Agora’s entrance (Adrianou Street).

-All in all, the Ancient Agora is one of the most unique and significant landmarks of Athens.
-And even though time has certainly taken its toll on the buildings, temples, and residences of the site, a walk through the ruins will feel like a trip through time; an experience we advise you not to miss on your next trip to Athens.
+Overall, the Ancient Agora is one of Athens’s most unique and significant landmarks.
+And even though time has certainly taken its toll on the site’s buildings, temples, and residences, a walk through the ruins will feel like a trip through time, an experience we advise you not to miss on your next trip to Athens.

 A Quick Reminder: